tangoc2712/rag-chatbot/ARCHITECTURE.md

 ## System Overview

 The E-Commerce RAG Chatbot is designed to provide intelligent product search and order management capabilities.
 The system operates in two main modes:
-1.  **REST API**: A FastAPI-based service providing structured access to product and order data using keyword search and filtering.
+1.  **REST API**: A FastAPI-based service providing structured access to product and order data.
-2.  **RAG Chat Interface**: A CLI-based conversational assistant that uses Retrieval-Augmented Generation (RAG) principles and semantic search to answer natural language queries.
+2.  **RAG Chat Interface**: A conversational assistant that uses Retrieval-Augmented Generation (RAG) with PostgreSQL + pgvector for semantic search and Google Gemini for LLM responses.

 ## Architecture Diagram